YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 *-P[OINTER]=pointer*

 Specifies the block pointer field for records added to an index block.
 The -POINTER qualifier cannot be used at level 0.
-Note this means that to add pointers at level 0 of the Directory Tree you must specify a string of bytes or temporarily change the block level.
+Note that this means that to add pointers at level 0 of the Directory Tree, you must specify a string of bytes or temporarily change the block level.

 Incompatible with: -DATA